kumarichaa/Setup-opensource/SA-Mode/Installation/UERANSIM/README.md

-UERANSIM INSTALLATION
+UERANSIM Installation Guide

-I make this document using UERANSIM official website website link: https://github.com/aligungr/UERANSIM/wiki/Installation
+This document is based on the official UERANSIM installation guide: website link: https://github.com/aligungr/UERANSIM/wiki/Installation

-1. Installation UERANSIM
+1. Environment Setup
-    .
-Turn on your Linux based System debian/ubuntu as well as if you don't have LINUX OS then Use You need to make virtual machine on windows/mac OS
-I have setup ubuntu environment on local so I used it and set on that Login with user -- sudo su
-password: Your Password

-2. update your system
+Use a Linux-based system (Debian/Ubuntu recommended).

+If you do not have a Linux OS, create a virtual machine on Windows or macOS.

+I have set up an Ubuntu environment locally and used that for this installation.
+Login with user:
+$ sudo su
+Password: [Your Password]

+2. Update Your System
-cmd: sudo apt update
+sudo apt update

-3. Install all dependency related to UERANSIM sudo apt install make sudo apt install gcc sudo apt install g++
+3. Install UERANSIM Dependencies sudo apt install make sudo apt install gcc sudo apt install g++